-Empathy- relating to others with acceptance, understanding and sensitivity to their diverse perspectives and experiences
+Empathy- Relating to others with acceptance, understanding and sensitivity to their diverse perspectives and experiences.

-Teamwork- Abilities to collaborate and coordinate action with others
+Teamwork- Abilities to collaborate and coordinate action with others.

-Reduce misbehavior, violence, bullying, suspensions, absenteeism
+Reduce misbehavior, violence, bullying, and suspensions

-Increase instructional time and safety
+Increase instructional time, safety, and attendance

 Less time away from school has been proven to lower property crime rates and mischief complaints

 Classroom Conversations will serve 600 plus students, based on two, 12 week programs.
 The feedback from the staff, admin and students has been amazing.

 Teachers claim they benefit by learning how circles in the classroom can be used to discuss incidents that happen in the classroom or in the school, as a venue to share, and as a way to engage students who may not usually participate.

 I have students who have been previously disengaged, participating more than ever.

 I really enjoyed and was pleasantly surprised by the insights my students had surrounding some of the topics.